(c) 2024 PillSync.com

 Table 4 uls adverse reactions that occurred in at least 1% of gabapentin-treated patients > 12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the gabapentin group.
 In these studies, either gabapentin or placebo was added to the patient’s current antiepileptic drug therapy.

 TABLE 4.
-Adverse Reactions in Pooled Placebo-Controlled Add-On Trials In Epilepsy Patients >12 Years of Age
+Adverse Reactions in Pooled Placebo-Controlled Add-On Trials in Epilepsy Patients >12 Years of Age

 Gabapentina N=543 %